Skip to content

 Malia Horst

-Malia Horst is a Freshman Music Theatre major and welcomes you to Grand Night 2023!
-Her past credits include Marian U/S, Chiara U/S, and Ensemble in Elon’s recent Bridges of Madison County, Cinderella in Into the Woods, Inga in Young Frankenstein, and Marty in Grease.
-She could not be more excited to perform alongside her classmates in such a well produced and inspiring student run showcase.
-Thank you to everyone (specifically Professors Courtney Liu and Chris Rayis) for their dedication to making this such a rewarding process!
+Malia Horst is a Sophomore Music Theatre major and welcomes you to Collage 2023!
+Her past credits include Marian U/S, Chiara U/S, and Ensemble in Elon’s Bridges of Madison County, Cinderella in Into the Woods, Inga in Young Frankenstein, and Marty in Grease.
+Most recently, she worked as a Summer Resident Artist (roles including Snow White, Wendy, Various) at The Palace Theatre.
+She is thrilled to perform in such an inspiring student run showcase.
+Thank you to everyone (specifically Courtney Liu and Jane Lanier) for their dedication to making this such a rewarding process.
 Enjoy the show!

 Gabriella Scarpace